 Selection Factors

-Let’s go over the admission requirements you must meet to be a competitive candidate for the Queen’s University medical school.
+Let’s go over the admission requirements you must meet to be a competitive candidate for the Queen’s University School of Medicine.
 Remember to always keep in mind the CanMEDS roles as you compose your application.

 Coursework Requirements

-Queen’s University medical school matriculants come from a variety of academic disciplines.
+Queen’s University School of Medicine matriculants come from a variety of academic disciplines.
 You do not need to pursue a specific course of study to be an eligible candidate.
-The school also does not specify any medical school prerequisites that students need to fulfill, however, they do have medical school requirements with regards to course load and completion.
+The school also does not specify any medical school prerequisites that you need to fulfill, however, they do have medical school requirements with regards to course load and completion.
 To qualify for entry into Queen’s University medical school, you must complete a minimum of 30 half or 15 full course credits at the undergraduate university level.
 Courses are weighted according to their length of study as follows:

 • Full-year course weight of 1